Riaz Mamdani: Real estate

 In 2001, seeing that the real estate side of his businesses was growing the fastest, Mamdani formed Strategic Group as a way to further invest in commercial real estate in and around Calgary.
-Strategic Group owns and develops office, retail, and apartment properties across Canada.
+Strategic Group owns and develops office, retail, and apartment properties in Alberta.
 Mamdani began the company with two properties in its portfolio.
-The company also owns businesses in industries that include construction, building services, oilfield services, hospitality, pet care, agriculture, technology and corporate finance.
+Strategic Group is a diversified company with investments that span construction, building services, telecom, agriculture, corporate finance and technology.

 In 2015, partially as a result of the weakened Alberta economy, Strategic Group announced that it would shift its concentration from commercial properties to building rental apartments.
 In a 2019 letter to stakeholders, Mamdani wrote that "much of the growth of our company will be in our multi-family residential rental business, and approach that is directly linked to our strategic focus on sustainability and recurring revenue."
 Under Mamdani's leadership, Strategic Group is repurposing former office buildings into residential buildings in Calgary and Edmonton.
-This includes repurposing the historically significant Barron Building from office into a residential rental building with 93 suites and ground-level retail.
+This includes repurposing the historically significant Barron Building from office into a residential rental building with ground-level retail.
 In 2019, the company completed its first office-to-residential repurposing projects including Cube in Calgary and e11even and Capital in Edmonton.
 Calgary Mayor Naheed Nenshi called Cube "an exciting next step for innovative development in our city."
 Upon the opening of e11even in October 2019, Edmonton Mayor Don Iveson said "saving thousands of tons of waste from going to the landfill while adding critical green housing options for Edmontonians is a great accomplishment.”
 In December 2019, in response to the prolonged economic downturn in Alberta, Strategic Group began a process of court-monitored restructuring to ensure the long-term viability of the company.
 This work was completed in early 2022 with the company reducing its debt by $1.02 billion and reducing its exposure to the Alberta office real estate market by 92%.

 In 2020, Strategic Group completed two major building projects: Capital in Edmonton and UPTEN in Calgary.
 The latter represents an "unprecedented" building boom of residential rental towers in Calgary which is driven by a lack of supply, changing demographics, and increasingly positive attitudes toward rental living.

 In 2021, as part Strategic Group's response to the global pandemic, the company was one of the first real estate companies to create a policy requiring vaccination against COVID-19.
 This policy included all employees and tenants within its residential buildings in Alberta.

 Also in 2021, the Court of Queen’s Bench granted a court order summarily dismissing all claims against Strategic Group companies and its leadership in a class action lawsuit that started in 2012.
 Under the terms of this "incredibly rare" order, the plaintiffs are obligated to pay Strategic Group a partial compensation for legal fees and reputational harm caused by the plaintiffs’ unfounded allegations.

 Mamdani is an investor and shareholder in a number of other business ventures.